Bad-Sec-Tor/Indexer/Readme.txt

 HI.
-Please first copy all the text code and paste in to pycharm or other IDE and run it in this IDE. then you should to enter a number of two button : 1 & 2.enter 1 for find your file inedxes and enter 2 for exit. when you entered button 1 prgrame  wants you enter the address of your text file. then you enterd address of a text file , programe will show indexes of your text file. this program have 2 function :1.File , 2.sortwords File function :
+Please first copy all the text code and paste in to pycharm or other IDE and run it in this IDE. then you should to enter a number of two button : 1 & 2.enter 1 for find your file inedxes and enter 2 for exit. when you entered button 1 programe  wants you enter the address of your text file. then you enterd address of a text file , programe will show indexes of your text file. this program have 2 function :1.File , 2.sortwords File function :